 - 7 cm ginger piece, peeled

-- 1 kg chicken thigh pieces, skin removed, cut into 5 cm pieces
+- 1 kg chicken thigh fillets, deboned and skin removed, cut into 5 cm pieces

-- 250g tikka paste (less 2 teaspoons reserved for the yoghurt dipping sauce*)
+- 250 ml store-bought or homemade tikka paste ( (less 2 teaspoons reserved for the yoghurt dipping sauce*)

 - 1 fresh green chilli, chopped finely